vsouza/awesome-ios/README.md

 * [MJRefresh](https://github.com/CoderMJLee/MJRefresh) An easy way to use pull-to-refresh.
 * [HTPullToRefresh](https://github.com/hoang-tran/HTPullToRefresh) - Easily add vertical and horizontal pull to refresh to any UIScrollView.
 Can also add multiple pull-to-refesh views at once.
 * [PullToRefreshSwift](https://github.com/dekatotoro/PullToRefreshSwift) - iOS Simple Cool PullToRefresh Library.
 It is written in pure swift. :large_orange_diamond:
+* [GIFRefreshControl](https://github.com/delannoyk/GIFRefreshControl) - GIFRefreshControl is a pull to refresh that supports GIF images as track animations. :large_orange_diamond:

 ##### Rating Stars
 * [FloatRatingView](https://github.com/glenyi/FloatRatingView) - Whole, half or floating point ratings control written in Swift :large_orange_diamond: